-- If you know or suspect a personal data breach/incident may have occurred, please follow the CCG's Breach Standard Operating Procedure (SOP) and contact a member of the IG Team via the IG Hub (mlcsu.ig@nhs.net). - The IG team member will ask you for detail about the circumstances of the breach, the type of data involved, who that data relates to and the potential impact on individuals affected. - The CCG has a strict 72-hour timescale in which to report such breaches to the regulator, the Information Commissioner's Office (ICO).
+- If you know or suspect a personal data breach/incident may have occurred, you must contact the MLCSU IG Team as soon as possible. - The IG team member will ask you for detail about the circumstances of the breach, the type of data involved, who that data relates to and the potential impact on individuals affected. - From May 2018 under GDPR/DPA18, the CCG will be subject to a strict 72-hour timescale in which to report such breaches to the regulator, the Information Commissioner's Office (ICO).
 The CCG could be subject to a substantial fine for failure to report within this period. - It is important to note that if the breach has a serious or catastrophic impact and that impact is likely, highly likely or occurred, the timescale in which to report significantly reduces to 24 hours. - It is important to remember that the above-mentioned timeframes start from the moment any individual in the organisation discovers that a personal data breach has occurred.
 The MLCSU IG team should be informed as the earliest opportunity in order to allow them to ascertain sufficient information to be able to report onto the DSPT within these timeframes.